elevy99927/rh8363/part1/README.md

 kubectl ...
 `

-    2. Deploy a messaging pod using the redis:alpine image with the labels set to tier=msg.
+2. Deploy a messaging pod using the `redis:alpine` image with the labels set to `tier=msg`.
 Pod Name: messaging
 Image: redis:alpine
 Labels: tier=msg